metriccoders/metriccoders_keras/README.md

 # Metric Coders Keras Notebooks and Python Programs

 ## Description
 This repository contains Python notebooks and programs focused on Keras library.
 It is designed to provide hands-on experience and demonstrate the practical applications of various Machine Learning algorithms.
+Also, it contains various notebooks to **fine tune** **Large Language models (LLMs)** with custom data.

 ## Table of Contents
 1. [Installation](#installation)